OneInA1E6/Capstone/Documents/499_Capstone_GEMS_Group_1_Requirement_Report.md

 - Whole team has used extensively before
 - Integrates seamlessly with Laravel
     - In fact, is the default database for Laravel
-- Open source implementation via MariaDB
+- Open-source implementation via MariaDB
 - Easy to set up in Docker

 Cons: